-- Notification of a tornado warning is received by the Public Safety Officer on-duty via an emergency weather alert sent out from the Kalamazoo County Central Dispatch Authority (KCCDA).
-The KCCDA monitors continuous weather updates from the National Weather Service located in Grand Rapids. - 2.
-When a tornado warning is received, Public Safety will activate the KVCC tornado warning alert system.

-- 3. Personnel sighting a funnel cloud should immediately report it to the KCCDA by calling 269.488.8911 or 9-1-1. - KVCC Public Safety should also be notified at 269.488.4911 for activation of the onsite warning system. - 5.
+- Notification of a tornado warning is received by the Public Safety Officer on- duty via an emergency weather pager.
+The pager receives continuous weather updates from the National Weather Service located in Grand Rapids. - 2.
+When a tornado warning is received Public Safety will activate the KVCC tornado warning alert system. - 3.
+Personnel sighting of a funnel cloud should immediately report it to the Kalamazoo County Sheriff's Department by calling 269.383.8700 or 911. - Public Safety should also be notified at 269.488.4911 for activation of the 4. onsite warning system. - 5.
 The onsite warning signal for a tornado consists of tones and severe weather messaging.